|Title:||Associate V.P. of Health and Wellness, Director of Athletics, Physical Education and Recreation|

 |Previous College:||Brandeis '90|

 Sheryl Sousa has been Director of Athletics at Brandeis University since 2004, where she oversees 19 varsity sports and a robust club, recreation and physical education program.
 She was a member of the ECAC Board of Directors from 2005 to 2009 and currently sits on the ECAC Finance Committee.
-In the summer of 2013, she was promoted to Assistant Vice President of Health and Wellness and Director of Athletics, Physical Education and Recreation.
+In the winter of 2015, she was promoted to Associate Vice President of Health and Wellness and Director of Athletics, Physical Education and Recreation.

 In her tenure as AD, Sousa has seen Judges teams win eight ECAC tournament titles and make 17 NCAA tournament appearances, including the program's first-ever berths in women's basketball and softball.
 She served as a member of the NCAA Fencing committee for three years, acting as tournament director for the 1999 and 2004 National Collegiate championships.
 Sousa has also seen upgrades to the program's soccer, track and field, tennis, swimming and diving and baseball facilities, as well as to the University's recreation program, over the past decade.
 In 2007, Brandeis was presented with the prestigious ECAC Jostens Institution of the Year Award.